-Friday, February 2nd is “National Wear Red Day” in support of Women’s Heart Health.
-Heart disease is the number one killer of women in the United States, claiming more lives than all forms of cancer combined.
+Friday, February 5 is “National Wear Red Day” in support of Women’s Heart Health.
+Cardiovascular disease is the No. 1 killer of women, causing 1 in 3 deaths each year.
+That’s approximately one woman every minute!
 There are several things women and men alike can do to lower the risks for heart disease.

 Keep a Healthy Weight

 A major preventer is reaching and maintaining a healthy weight.
 Not only is it important for your overall health, but it can help you prevent or control many diseases and conditions including heart disease.
 About two-thirds of all adults in the United States are overweight.
 Being physically active, eating a healthy diet, and controlling your portions are all ways to help maintain or reach a healthy weight.

 Eat a Healthy Diet

 A healthy diet is one of your best weapons for fighting cardiovascular disease.
 Eating a diet mostly of fruits and vegetables, whole grains, lean proteins, and low in fat and sodium helps to keep your heart healthy.